It’s unique. It’s quirky! It’s a marine billboard on a low budget.

 An added advantage of the radio shows is that it expands our cancer research & practitioner network.
 Thus we are often able to ‘broker’ viable treatment solutions for patients once told there were no more options.

-We assist them via referrals to our podcast networks comprised of some of the brightest minds in cancer medicine.
+We assist them via referrals to our doctors in our networks comprised of some of the brightest minds in cancer medicine.

 Thus U-CAN-TRI, our little craft, may help extend the lives of many, many cancer patients.